KosmoNexus/kosmoplex-simulation/README.md

 plots/: Directory for output visualizations (e.g., simulation_plot.png).

 Citation
 Macedonia, C. (2025).
-Supplement C: A Simulation of Kosmoplex-Derived Alpha as the Information Channel Bandwidth for Particle Formation Compared to LHC Data.
-MDPI Mathematics, submitted.
+Supplementary Materials: Mathematical Foundations and Simulation of the Fine-Structure Constant Derivation, Foundations of Physics, submitted.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.